DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * <missing quote 279, ask CCB for it please>
 * 280: "Or Pickaxeing a chicken, no one saw that ![devicatGRR](https://static-cdn.jtvnw.net/emoticons/v1/1291582/1.0) ." -DeviCat (12-Feb-18)
 * 281: "I always keep tons of cheddar on me." -DeviCat (12-Feb-18)
+* 282: "Ah ha!
+There's my pupil.
+I found my pupil." -devicat (14-Feb-18)
-* <missing quotes 282-283, please ask CCB for them>
+* <missing quote 283, ask CCB for it please>
 * 284: "Requires valuable... chewing time." -DeviCat (15-Feb-18)
 * <missing quote 285, ask CCB for it please>
 * 286: "If you ever get a male manga, would it be a mango? ![Kappa](https://static-cdn.jtvnw.net/emoticons/v1/25/1.0) ." -Rosuav (18-Feb-18)